DanielSSilva/danielssilva.github.io/_posts/2020-09-28-Using-Raspberry-Pi-as-an-Azure-Agent-for-Pipelines.md

 ---
 layout: post
-title: Using RaspberryPi as as an Azure agent for Pipelines (Part 1)
+title: Using RaspberryPi as an Azure agent for Pipelines (Part 1)
 tags: [RaspberryPi, DevOps, Azure]
 comments: true
 ---